Hemisquilla ensigera

 Hemisquilla ensigera is a species of mantis shrimp.
 Two formerly recognized subspecies are now considered to be separate species (H. californiensis, H. australiensis).

+Etymology

+The genus name Hemisquilla comes from Ancient Greek ἡμι- (hēmi-), meaning 'half', and Latin squilla, meaning 'a kind of shrimp'.
+The specific epithet ensigera comes from ensis, meaning 'sword', and -ger, meaning 'bearing'.

 Ecology

 The species is a near complete "oxyconformer" in that its aerobic metabolism is significantly depressed and impacted at low oxygen levels.